 How to Make Reverse Sear Cowboy Steak

-It is a real time saver to stir up this compound butter in advance.
-You will be glad you did! 😊
+It is a time-saver to stir up this compound butter in advance.
+You will be glad you did! ?

 - Combine butter, minced garlic, chopped thyme, and chopped rosemary.
 Mix well.